Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Mathematical Analyses of GSEMO

 \subsection{$m$\textsc{CountingOnesCountingZeros}}

 Due to the similarity between \mOMM and \mcocz, our previous proofs can be adapted to also work for \mcocz.
-We first show that with probability at least $1-\frac{1}{n}$ the population after $2 e \SCOCZ n \ln(n)$ iterations contains an individual such that the cooperative, first half is maximized.
-From this point on, we employ the same ideas as for Theorem~\ref{thm:upperBoundOMM} by only considering individuals with maximum cooperative part.
-More details are placed in the supplementary material.\iflong\else \footnote[1]{Supplementary material is available at \url{zenodo.org/doi/10.5281/zenodo.10996217}} \fi \begin{theorem} Let $m'\in \N$ and $m= 2m'$.
+We first show that with probability at least $1-\frac{1}{n}$ the population after $2 q \ln(n)$ iterations contains an individual such that the cooperative, first half is maximized.
+From this point on, we employ the same ideas as for Theorem~\ref{thm:upperBoundOMM} by only considering individuals with maximum cooperative part for the progress.
+A possible slowdown from individuals not on the Pareto front is accounted for via the probability $q$ to generate a particular Hamming neighbor of an existing solution. \begin{theorem} Let $m',n'\in \N$, $n=m'n'$, and $m= 2m'$.
 Consider the GSEMO optimizing \mcocz.
-Let $T$ denote the number of iterations until the population matches the complete Pareto front and let $t$ be
+Let $F$ denote the number of fitness evaluations until the population covers the complete Pareto front and let